digital-work-lab/open-source-project/index.md

 *Assistant Professor of Information Systems*
 *Otto-Friedrich Universität Bamberg*

 My name is Gerit Wagner, and I am your instructor.
 I enjoy coding, solving programming puzzles, and building tools that are useful for others.
-In this project, you can contribute to one of my most significant packages: [CoLRev](https://github.com/CoLRev-Environment/colrev).
+In this project, I invite you to contribute to one of my most significant packages: [CoLRev](https://github.com/CoLRev-Environment/colrev).

 <br style="clear:both">